zorowangtt/phdthesis/source/10_chapter2_methods.md

 where $\bm{I}$ is the $N \times N$ identity matrix.

-To determine the values of $u, v, w$, the following derivation process are implemented.
+To determine the values of $u, v, w$, the following derivation process is implemented.
 The total weight of $\xi_{\alpha, \alpha+1}$ in @eq:eqc13 should be one, shown in @fig:allocation.
 Therefore, we have the following equation:

 $$